TAN Function in Excel (Table of Contents)

 Step 2: Now, we can enter a TANGENT formula in the cell address E4, which is =TAN(number).
 So, we have to type =TAN and then tab key.
 Below is the screenshot for reference:

-Step 3: Now, we have to select the cell address of calculated radians, which is D4 in the given an example, in the place of number as argument or parameter.
+Step 3: Now, we have to select the cell address of calculated radians, which is D4 in the given an example, in the place of the number as an argument or parameter.
 Below is the picture for reference:

 Step 5: We have the required calculated result of TANGENT after following the above steps.
 Below is the result in the picture: